omundy/learn-computers/topics/topics-data-basics.md

 ## Character Encoding

 Character encoding is the process by which computers store and represent text by assigning numbers (and their binary equivalents) to alphanumeric characters.

 The ASCII (American Standard Code for Information Interchange) (~1963) is based on the English alphabet and encodes 128 characters which each use 7-bits.

 <a href="../assets/img/data-basics/ascii.png"><img src="../assets/img/data-basics/ascii.png" height="350"></a>

 ---

+### Unicode

 As computing expanded, more character sets were added to accommodate other languages, characters, and symbols.

-The Unicode (1988) standard(s) now includes 143,859 characters.
-UTF-8 is currently the most popular version of this standard and uses one to four 8-bit bytes to represent up to 1,112,064 letters, numbers, and emoji and ensure everyone sees the same character across all devices and languages.
+The Unicode standard (1988) uses one to four 8-bit bytes to represent up to 1,112,064 possible letters, numbers, and emoji and ensure everyone sees the same character across all devices and languages.

+UTF-8 is currently the most popular version of this standard and now includes 143,859 characters, including non-visible characters such as the carriage return.

 ---